-In the Rn (runc) modes execution defaults to run as root, this is however achieved in a very different manner through user namespaces, as implemented in runc.
+The Rn (runc/crun) execution modes default to run as root, this is however achieved in a very different manner through user namespaces, as implemented by either runc or crun.
 These modes only work in recent Linux distributions that support user namespaces.
 In these execution modes the user is truly root inside the container, but with several limitations, namely on what regards access to other UIDs and GUIs.
-Although the user can be root inside the container, it will be a normal user outside, thus protecting the host system if a container process breaks out.
+Although the user can be root inside the container, it will be a normal user outside, thus protecting the host system in case a container process breaks out.
 The use of user namespaces may require the setup of the system configuration files /etc/subuid and /etc/subgid which require system administrator intervention to be configured.
 They assign a range of UIDs and GIDs for each user to be used within the user namespaces.
 To overcome some of the root limitations when running inside user namespaces, udocker offers an overlay execution of proot inside runc through the execution modes R2 and R3.
 In these modes proot is used to overcome some of the UID and GID issues while still enabling the benefits of isolation and root execution inside de user namespaces.

-In the Sn (singularity) execution modes default to the normal unprivileged user.
-Running as root can be achieved with
+The Sn (singularity) execution modes default to run as normal unprivileged user.
+Running as "root" can be achieved with

 udocker run --user=root <container-id>.
 Execution within singularity requires namespaces and can operate in two different manners.
 In older distributions and kernels singularity must be installed by the system administrator with privileges.
-In more recent distributions and kernels singularity can operate similarly to runc and take advantage of the user namespaces.
+In more recent distributions and kernels singularity can operate similarly to runc and crun and take advantage of the user namespaces.
 In this later case UID/GID entries might also be required in /etc/subuid and /etc/subgid.
-Singularity is to package in the udokertools but, udocker can exploit existing singularity installations to execute the udocker containers.
+Singularity is not packaged with the udocker tools tarball, but udocker can exploit existing singularity installations to run the udocker containers.